 10 individual samples are collected in pottles from 10 different animals and each sample is tested.
 This will give you an idea of the variability of egg counts and is most useful when doing a post drench check (10 days after drenching to test the effectiveness of the drench).

-Samples collected by the farmer will be sent in a courier pack and results will be sent back to the farmer, with recommendations, via one of our Animal Health Technical Managers.
+Samples collected by the farmer will be sent in a courier pack and results will be sent back to the farmer, with recommendations, via one of our Animal Health Area Managers.

 Testing kits can be ordered from our Customer Centre by phoning 0800 100 123.
-Kits include sample pottles, and a glove, along with a return courier pack to send your samples to the laboratory for testing.
+Kits include instructions, a submission form, sample pottles, a glove and a return courier pack to send your samples to the laboratory for testing.